amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework-ops-tools/test/TESTING.md

 - To clean up test resources and avoid ongoing costs:

   1. Go to your GitHub App settings and delete the generated private keys

   1. Go to AWS KMS console and schedule the KMS keys for deletion with a waiting period between 7 and 30 days

+  1. Go to AWS console to delete test and nested stack, clean the resources created during the acceptance tests, which include:
+     - Two DynamoDb tables
+     - Three lambda Functions with two lambda Function URLs
+     - One EventBridge scheduler